P-ict0/PyAlgebraLib/README.md

 # Efficient algebra

-Python program to perform algebra operations using efficient algorithms.
+Python program to perform algebra operations using efficient algorithms like Karatsuba's algorithm for multiplication or Extended Euclidean Algorithm for gcd.
 Can operate with numbers from radix 2 to radix 16.
 Without converting between radix in each operation.

 Supported operations: